rthbound/rubeuler/README.md

 ```ruby
 Rubeuler::Problem.new(number: 1, answer: "7*3*2").execute!
 ```

+__NOTE__: Solutions (see Rubeuler::Solution) are not provided for you.
+Successfully solve some ProjectEuler problems to build your own list, then use Rubeuler to judge the quality of your solutions.

 ### Pull requests/issues

 Please submit any useful pull requests through GitHub.
 I expect bugs, please report them with the issue tracker!
 Thanks.